Wazilucas/Guide/en/remove.md

 !!! success "Congratulations!"
     You've successfully added a reaction to remove a role from a user.
 If you are looking for the command to delete a previously setup reaction role, you can find it [here](delete.md)

+!!! note
+    You can only have 6 remove roles setup.
+[Premium Users](https://zira.pw/premium) get unlimited remove emojis, we appreciate your support in advance!